gadingkusumaanggraeni/portfoliogadingkusumaanggraeni/SalesAnalysisPTSejahteraBersama.md

 ## Project Based Internship Bank Muamalat : Sales Analysis PT Sejahtera Bersama

 ### Preview Dataset
-- In this project, the dataset is about sales data in PT Sejahtera Bersama which 4 table (Customer, Products,         Orders and ProductCategory).
+- In this project, the dataset is about sales data in PT Sejahtera Bersama which contains 4 table (Customer, Products, Orders and ProductCategory).
 - Link dataset : [https://drive.google.com/file/d/1RwsBQ1FriNfz6qiq0V5nD7gF7jO81To3/view?usp=sharing]
 - This is name of column for each table :
     1. Customers